 About Volunteer Marine Rescue Central Coast

 Marine Rescue Central Coast unit has two radio marine coast stations.
 The first, and its principle base, is located at Point Clare on Brisbane Water.
-Its call sign is Marine Central Coast.
+Its call sign is Marine Rescue Central Coast.
 The second marine radio base is located at Terrigal Haven and its call sign is Marine Rescue Terrigal.
-Both these marine radio coast stations operate 7-days-a week from 0600 to 1800 hours.
+Both these marine radio coast stations operate 7-days-a week from 0600 to 1800 hours in summer and 0700 to 1700 in Winter.
 Radio calls after hours may be answered by Marine Rescue Sydney, as this base operates 24/7 and has extended reception at night.

-Central Coast has three vessels, two are accredited marine rescue vessels and one is a runabout used for crew training.
+Central Coast has four vessels, two are accredited marine rescue vessels, one is a Jetski and one is a runabout used for crew training.

 Central Coast 021 is a 6.25m Cobia RHIB fast response SAR vessel.